levent91/instagram-scraper/README.md

 ## Acknowledgments

-This scraper clicks cookies and privacy consent dialogs in your behalf
+This scraper clicks cookies and privacy consent dialogs on your behalf